Ramapo College: Campus

 Praised for its accessibility and modernity which is juxtaposed by the picturesque outdoors, Ramapo College, which lies at the foothills of the Ramapo Mountains, was named by CondeNast Traveler as one of the 50 Most Beautiful College Campuses in America in 2020.

 The 300 acre campus includes dozens of modern academic buildings, offices, eating facilities, and athletic playing fields and gyms.
 It also features an array of theaters and art galleries.
 Several dormitories have been built in the last twenty years.
 There is a "Spiritual Center" (see picture).

 The school has an independent FM radio station, WRPR, 90.3 FM, a free-form station featuring numerous genres and talk shows.

 Athletics

-Ramapo College currently has 8 men's teams and 12 women's teams, and participates in NCAA Division III sports.
-Men's sports include baseball, basketball, cross country running, soccer, swimming, tennis, track and field, and volleyball.
-Women's athletic teams at Ramapo College consist of basketball, cheerleading, cross country running, dance, field hockey, lacrosse, soccer, softball, swimming, tennis, track and field, and volleyball.
+Ramapo College teams are named the Roadrunners.
+The university has 8 men's teams and 12 women's teams, and participates in NCAA Division III sports.
+Men's sports include baseball, basketball, cross country running, soccer, swimming, track and field, and volleyball.
+Women's athletic teams at Ramapo College consist of basketball, cheerleading, cross country running, dance, field hockey, lacrosse, soccer, softball, swimming, track and field, and volleyball.
 Ramapo also offers a club DIII ice hockey team.

 The men's basketball team won the 2017 New Jersey Athletic Conference (NJAC) championship and advanced to the NCAA Division III playoffs.
 However, Ramapo was eliminated after the second round of playoff competition.

 The hockey team won the Metropolitan Collegiate Hockey Conference title for 2016–2017 season.

 Student supporters of Ramapo College's athletic teams are known as the Ramapo Rowdies.